Installation Instructions¶

 Configure audio settings¶

-We assume you want to use a Focusrite Scarlett 18i20 audio interface with the VideoRecStation.
+As mentioned above, we assume you want to use a Focusrite Scarlett 18i20 [3rd Gen] audio interface with the VideoRecStation.
 For that we need to find the ALSA device name through which Linux can access the Scarlett box.
 First, connect the Scarlett interface to your computer and turn it on.
 Next run:

 arecord -L | grep -A1 "^hw:"